TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 ::::::

 Note that the proposition handles our third question as well.
-If $\lambda$ has been shown to be an eigenvalue of $A$, then the corresponding eigenvectors are the (nonzero) solutions of the homogeneous linear system in Equation {eq}`Eq:Eigenvalues:EigenvalueEquation`.
+If $\lambda$ has been shown to be an eigenvalue of $A$, then the corresponding eigenvectors are the (non-zero) solutions of the homogeneous linear system in Equation {eq}`Eq:Eigenvalues:EigenvalueEquation`.

 Let us now have a look at a $3\times3$-matrix.